jbytecode/JMcDM/README.md

 - SD Method for determining weights of criteria
 - ROV (Range of Value) Method
 - PSI (Preference Selection Index) Method
+- MOOSRA (Multi-Objective Optimization on the basis of Simple Ratio Analysis) Method

 ### SCDM Tools